Study Abroad FAQs

 - Can I use my financial aid?

-- D'Youville will allow you to use your institutional merit scholarships and financial aid for the affiliation and exchange programs, but please make an appointment with Lorraine Metz, Director of Financial Aid, at (716)829-7600 to discuss eligibility and requirements.
+- D'Youville will allow you to use your institutional merit scholarships and financial aid for the affiliation and exchange programs, but please make an appointment with Matt Metz, Director of Financial Aid, at (716)829-7600 to discuss eligibility and requirements.

 - Are there outside scholarships available?